Good Leader vs. Bad Leader: 6 Key Leadership Scenarios

 Or you could go another way...

-• Good Leader: You recognize that you picked this coach for their experience and insights.
+- Example of good leadership: You recognize that you picked this coach for their experience and insights.
 If they're passionate about doing this now, it must be important.
 It's not easy making time, but you find ways to carve out enough to get it done.

 There's never enough hours in the day to do everything we want to do.
-That's why it's so important to manage your schedule well so you don't fill it only with low value tasks.
+That's why it's so important to manage your schedule well so you don't fill it only with low-value tasks.
 Whether you choose to eat the frog first thing in the morning, or use the pebbles, sand, and water analogy to budget your time, making sure to get important things done is critical to your success as a leader.

 Sometimes that can be especially hard because there's so many fires.
 This post can help you get out of that reactive management mode if you're in deep.